 Governance

-Details about protocol governance will be released sometime in Q1 2025.
-Until then, governance of the protocol will be handled by the developers and management at Protofire via multi-sig wallets.
+Details about protocol governance will be released sometime in 2025.
+Until then, governance of the protocol will be handled by the developers and management via multi-signature wallets.

 Governance via Multi-Sig Wallets

-Governance using multi-signature (multi-sig) wallets is a secure and collaborative method for managing and controlling access to shared funds or resources in decentralized systems.
+Multi-signature (multi-sig) wallets are a secure and collaborative method for managing and controlling access to shared funds or resources in decentralized systems.
 Here's how it works:

 Key Features of Multi-Sig Governance: